sudnepython/Latent-Dirichlet-Allocation-LDA-/README.md

 **Data:
 **
-The Data is downloaded using Reddit's PRAW API you can find details on one of my other repositories for that
+The Data is downloaded using Reddit's PRAW API, this data is about Electric vehicle industry, the trends immediately after the Russia-Ukraine war and the rise of fuel prices you can find details on one of my other repositories for that

 Enjoy the code !